I come from Venezuela.

 Like nearly all of my friends growing up in Caracas, I dreamed of becoming a footballer.
 Don’t tell anyone, but I still dream of it now when I see the “vino tintos” (our national team) take the field…

-If anyone had told that little boy that he’d work in production optimisation and digitisation for some of the biggest companies in the world, he probably would have tried to get you back to talking about football again as soon as he could.
+If anyone had told that little boy that he’d work in production optimization and digitization for some of the biggest companies in the world, he probably would have tried to get you back to talking about football again as soon as he could.

-So, I’ll be true to the little boy inside me while I explain a little more about why I love what I now do, and how the Middle East has changed focus to perform on the new global energy playing field.
+So, I’ll be true to the little boy inside me while I explain a little more about why I love what I now do, and how oil and gas producers around the world have changed focus to perform on the new global energy playing field.

 The world’s appetite for energy has grown exponentially in my lifetime and shows no sign of slowing down as more of the globe’s largest populations join the expanding middle classes.
 But what has changed is the energy mix.

-This has all led to a change in focus for oil and gas producers who are looking less towards investment in expansion and operational growth and turning instead to improving efficiency through optimisation.
+This has all led to a change in focus for oil and gas producers who are looking less towards investment in expansion and operational growth and turning instead to improving efficiency through optimization.

 And this is where my work comes in.
-I’ve been working in or around optimisation from a commercial and operational perspective for 20 years.
+I’ve been working in or around optimization from a commercial and operational perspective for 20 years.

 And that’s just the beginning – new controls, drives, and safety enabled technologies play a part, while remote management of assets becomes a reality.
 Importantly, all of these tools can be comprehensively connected at enterprise-level collaboration platforms.

 These platforms leverage open-source communications protocols to offer real-time and historical information for improved decision making from any number of unique or generic resources throughout the plant and well into the supply chain.